Holic75/Baldurs-gate-dnd-3.5/README.md

 – Alignment restricted to neutral good, true neutral, and neutral evil.
 – Ineligible for any stronghold.
 (This affects only the Shadows of Amn campaign in Baldur's Gate II: Enhanced Edition.)
 – Hit Die: d8
+– Medium THAC0/APR progression, High Savingthrows vs. Death, vs. Polymorph and vs. Spell

 ### FIGHTER/THIEF
 CLASS FEATURES:
 – May wear helmets.
 – May wear any armor and use any weapon.
 – May get up to Greater Weapon Specialization (4 stars) in any weapon they can use.
-– Have THAC0 and APR progression of a thief.
 – May distribute 16 skill points per level among thieving skills (24 points at level 1).
 – Gets one bonus feat at level 1 and every 3 levels thereafter.
 – May Sneak attack for increased damage: 1d6 at level 3 + 1d6 every 5 levels thereafter.
 – At 1st level gets Armor Training with leather and studded leather armor passive feat that allows to ignore armor skill and AC penalties.
 Gets Armor Training with hide armor and chainmails at level 4, splint mails at level 8, plate mails at level 12 and finally full plate mails at level 16.
 – Hit Die: d8
+– Medium THAC0/APR progression, High Savingthrows vs. Death, vs. Polymorph, vs. Breath Weapon and vs. Wand

 ### FIGHTER/CLERIC
 CLASS FEATURES:
 – May wear helmets.
 – May wear any armor and use any weapon.
 – May get up to Greater Weapon Specialization (4 stars) in any weapon they can use.
-– Have THAC0 and APR progression of a cleric.
 – Can cast two spell per day less than trueclass cleric.
 – Gets one bonus feat at level 1 and at every 4th level.
 – May channel positive (good and neutral clerics) or negative (evil clerics) energy starting from level 2 number of times per day equal to 1 + 1 per 2 points of Charisma above 10.
 (2d4 damage/healing at level 2 plus 2d4 per 4 levels up to 10d4).